LEO-VL: Efficient Scene Representation for Scalable 3D Vision-Language Learning: Method

 \subsection{Data}

-The construction of \model training data is guided by three principles: (1) the diversity in scene domains, which demonstrates crucial for \ac{3dvl} learning \citep{jia2024sceneverse}; (2) the diversity of tasks, which we think necessary given the benefits of long-response tasks \citep{huang2024embodied,lyu2024mmscan}; and (3) the balance between quality and scale, considering the potential risks in hindering model performance from low-quality data.
-We detail the composition of \model training data in \cref{tab:data_components}.
+The construction of \model training data is guided by three principles: (1) the diversity of scene domains, which demonstrates crucial for \ac{3dvl} learning \cite{jia2024sceneverse}; (2) the diversity of tasks, which we think necessary given the benefits of long-response tasks \cite{huang2024embodied,lyu2024mmscan}; and (3) the balance between quality and scale, considering the potential risks in hindering model performance from low-quality data.
+We detail the composition of our data in \cref{tab:data_components}.